AIB100/PRISM-Tutorial/docs/getting-started/installation.md

 ## 📋 Prerequisites

-PRISM requires several components to be installed before you can use it.
-Please ensure you have the following prerequisites installed in order.
+PRISM requires several components to be installed.
+Install them in the following order:

 ### 1. GROMACS (Required)

-GROMACS is essential for PRISM's molecular dynamics simulations.
+GROMACS is essential for PRISM to build and run molecular dynamics simulations.
+PRISM uses GROMACS for:
+- Processing protein structures (`pdb2gmx`)
+- Building simulation boxes and solvation (`editconf`, `solvate`)
+- Adding ions (`genion`)
+- Running MD simulations (`mdrun`)

 Follow these steps to install GROMACS with GPU support:

 #### Check CUDA Toolkit
 First, verify that you have CUDA installed: